iotahoe/AtlasPS/README.md

 ### Installation

-Install AtlasPS from the [PowerShell Gallery]! `Install-Module` requires PowerShellGet (included in PS v5, or download for v3/v4 via the gallery link)
+Install AtlasPS from the [PowerShell Gallery]! `Install-Module` requires PowerShellGet (included in PS v5)

 ```powershell
 # One time only install: